 So why plate it in copper?
 Well copper is linked with the French cooking.
 The high end French kitchen of the time are always lined with copper pots and pans.
 Wrapping things with that same copper will attract consumers who are looking for a higher grade of equipment.
 This trend continues today.
 Brands like Kitchenaid or Cuisinart will release a limited edition that is coated in Copper.
 Although often time those are just electroplated and not real copper.

 The build quality is something that just isn’t seen today.
 The body itself is comprised entirely of metal.
 Only the handles and switches is made out of Bakelite.
 It is heavy especially compared with today’s toaster.
 The power cord is a braided cloth cord, something that was common in the 1950’s Overtime cloth can degrade and can be replaced.
 However, if you want to retain its collectible, I advise against doing it.
 In terms of power, it uses 110-120 volt at 10.5 Amps.
 Which means that the max wattage is at 1260 watts.
 Quite a bit for a toaster.

 Overall, the Toastmaster 1b14 is an amazing example of what a toaster should be.
 It was built during a time where quality was more important than price.
 You can still purchase these toaster on Ebay for a relatively affordable price.
 However, just be aware that it might have some issues in regards to its powercord.
 Today, Toastmaster is still around, and you can find the modern version of their toaster at amazon.
 Just dont expect it to be the same quality.
 The only thing that might actually come close is the one by Breville.

-If you would like to see more articles like this Vintage Toastmaster Toaster Review, please visit our Pots and Pans Review page.
+If you would like to see more articles like this Vintage Toastmaster Toaster Review, please visit our Vintage page.